willemvdmierop/Chatbot_bert/README.md

 - readability 0.3.1

 ## Usage
-To run the interface the weights of the model first need to be downloaded here: https://drive.google.com/drive/folders/1gjx9XWsCNlbEe7dA5f3Phg3ZUZfgdsM_?usp=sharing
+To run the interface the weights of the models first need to be downloaded here: https://drive.google.com/drive/folders/1gjx9XWsCNlbEe7dA5f3Phg3ZUZfgdsM_?usp=sharing

 After that the model can be run with:
 ```